liqiantech/helloworld/README.md

 Editing on my iPad.
 Today is my first-day training for driver's license.
 Interesting and tired. nothing else.
 Tomorrow I will rest, but not because of me.
 Somehow I didn't get arranged.

 Raining.

+There is still no main line to follow.
+But I decide to write down as much as I can, so that I have a way to know what I am actually doing day to day.
+Not here, though, this is supposed to be a private thing.
+While I am lost, time flies much faster than it normally do.
+I need to follow some rules, and rules are better be written on somewhere.
+I am going to find a place now.